-Gardening with children is a great family activity and one that you can enjoy any time of the year.
+A family garden created and cared for with your children is a great family activity and one that you can enjoy any time of the year.
 Your kids can plan their garden, plant seeds or bulbs, and harvest; all great activities they can do outside while getting fresh air and enjoying family time.

-Engaging their senses – They can dig in the dirt, add water to make squishy mud, watch their vegetables grow, and then get to eat them.
+Engaging their senses – Children can dig in the dirt, add water to make squishy mud, watch their vegetables grow, and then get to eat them.

 Encourage healthy eating – Your kids are more likely to eat veggies they grew themselves.
 They’ll take pride in their work and want to benefit from their accomplishments.
-You can let them try their fruits and veggies straight from the vine or take it a step further and let them help you prepare a meal with their harvest.
+You can let them try their fruits and veggies straight from the vine or take it a step further and let them help you prepare a meal with their harvest from the family garden.

 Enhance fine motor skills – Between picking up tiny seeds, pulling weeds, and caring for their seedlings, gardening is a great way to help your child develop fine motor skills.